Section B: Paragraph Matching

 Q) Flashing Yellow Arrows are part of a four-signal traffic light.
 These are used in some states after a protected green turn signal, or arrow, but before a steady yellow arrow.
 When a flashing yellow arrow is shown, you can take the turn after yielding to pedestrians and traffic.
 Steady Yellow Arrows maintain the normal yellow light caution in three-light signals, meaning to stop or prepare to stop.
 In a four-signal system that has a flashing yellow arrow, the steady yellow arrow is a signal that the yield period is ending.
 The red arrow is about to start.
 Vehicles should stop if safely possible.
 Traffic tickets are possible for running a steady yellow arrow.

 R) Traffic light meaning is fairly consistent across the board with various deviations.
-Green means its safe to proceed (though you should still exercise caution).
+Green means it’s safe to proceed (though you should still exercise caution).
 Yellow means caution and yield.
 Red means danger and stop.
 Always drive defensively and obey traffic signal.

 Answers & Explanations (答案与解析)